excubo-ag/Analyzers.DependencyInjectionValidation/README.md

 }
 ```

-If you happen to not have any annotations, you will get the following error message
+As long as you haven't added any annotations, you will get the following error message

 ```cs
 namespace Foo